 The short answer is “NO, you do not have to name the driver.”

-The second type of notice, the one asking you to name the driver, can easily be ignored.
+The first type of notice, the one asking you to name the driver, can easily be ignored.
 Until a ticket or complaint is actually filed against the driver, nothing will happen.
-If you simply do not respond, they will not know who to issue the ticket to.
+If you simply do not respond, they will never know who to issue the ticket to.

 Fortunately, a photo enforcement case in which you were not the driver is a case you can win.
 You have the best defense — you didn’t do it.
 However, don’t make it easier for them by signing away your rights by waiving service.

 A Traffic Ticket and Complaint is different from a Notice.
 When you receive a traffic ticket and complaint, it means there is now a court case involving the named driver.
-See our discussion near the top of this page about the 4 options available when you receive a traffic ticket and complaint.
+See our discussion near the top of this page about the 4 options available when you receive a traffic ticket and complaint in the mail.

 Photo enforcement devices have been banned on state highways in Arizona.
 They can still be found on surface streets in many cities throughout Arizona though.
 Scottsdale and Paradise Valley are particularly prolific issuers of photo enforcement tickets.